Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

 Even if the vulnerability matches the specification, \tool performs a further review if the vulnerability is out-of-scope according to the project README and Code4rena general rules\footnote{\url{https://docs.code4rena.com/bounties/bounty-criteria}}.
-For example, many projects explicitly state they will not integrate any fee-on-transfer tokens, and thus \tool will rule out findings involving such tokens, even though the findings could be valid.
-Once the finding passes the review, \tool will report it as a true finding.
+For example, many projects state they will not integrate any fee-on-transfer tokens, and thus \tool will rule out findings involving such tokens accordingly, even though the findings could be valid.
+Once the finding passes the review, \tool will report it as a true finding. \ziqiao{\tool also supports overriding the review rules.}